-Mr King returned an Adverse Analytical Finding (AAF) from an out-of-competition doping control test on 2 April 2019.
+Mr Hatzis returned an Adverse Analytical Finding (AAF) from an in-competition doping control test on 14 July 2018.

-His sample was analysed at the Australian Sports Drug Testing Laboratory, part of the National Measurement Institute, which detected the presence of Di-Hydroxy LGD-4033 (metabolite of LGD-4033) and LGD-4033.
+His sample was analysed at the Australian Sports Drug Testing Laboratory, part of the National Measurement Institute, which detected the presence of Benzoylecgonine (a metabolite of Cocaine).

-Rugby Australia imposed a four-year ban on Mr King commencing on 14 May 2019.
+- Rugby Australia imposed a two-year ban on Mr Hatzis commencing on 18 September 2018.